Validea Detailed Fundamental Analysis - CRH

 Below is Validea's guru fundamental report for CRH PLC (CRH).
-Of the 22 guru strategies we follow, CRH rates highest using our Multi-Factor Investor model based on the published strategy of Pim van Vliet.
-This multi-factor model seeks low volatility stocks that also have strong momentum and high net payout yields.
+Of the 22 guru strategies we follow, CRH rates highest using our Twin Momentum Investor model based on the published strategy of Dashan Huang.
+This momentum model looks for a combination of fundamental momentum and price momentum.

 CRH PLC (CRH) is a large-cap growth stock in the Construction - Raw Materials industry.
 The rating using this strategy is 100% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.